-- Also offers behind-the-wheel training in Texas, California, and Georgia.
+- It also offers behind-the-wheel training in Texas, California, and Georgia.

 - Our research on DriversEd.com turned up the following: over 1.0 million monthly users, 94% of reviews are Great or Excellent (Trustpilot), A+ BBB rating

-- See pricing for DriversEd.com online driver's ed courses »
+- See discounts for DriversEd.com online driver's ed courses »

 - Course prices range from $50 to $120 depending on your state (can be lower when Aceable is offering a discount - check the website).